Lalitshaktawat/biostudio-installation-documents/architecture.md

 To activate the BioStudio private server, you need to have a token that is obtained from BioTuring.

-After installing your private server, you can update your BioStudio token by accessing the dashboard at http://your_private_server_ip_or_domain:port/dashboard and selecting Settings > Update BioStudio Token.
+After installing your private server, you can update your BioStudio token by accessing the dashboard at `http://your private server ip or domain:port/dashboard` and selecting Settings > Update BioStudio Token.

 <div style="display: flex; justify-content: center">